roof-on-a-house/roof-on-a-house/README.md

 <div align="center">

-<ins> Hi very important please do the bare minimum and don't sexualize me when I'm regressing, thanks. </ins>
+<ins> Hi very important please do the bare minimum and don't sexualize us when we're regressing, thanks. </ins>

-hai you can call me Buddy or Bluey ok? if you're reading this and i have specific ponies out with specific names then im probably pet-regressing and/or age-regressing. usually both! if you ask me to explain those termms or anything related to them i probably wont be able to in the moment for loootts of reasons sorry. maybe ask later!
+hai you can call us Buddy or Bluey ok? if you're reading this and we have specific ponies out with specific names then we're probably pet-regressing and/or age-regressing. usually both! if you ask us to explain those termms or anything related to them we probably wont be able to in the moment for a few reasons sorry. maybe ask later!

-there might some important info for you on my pronouns.page [right here](https://en.pronouns.page/@goodest-boy) !

-non-agere/petre pronouns.page [here](https://en.pronouns.page/@glori.evo) if you're curious to know labels, normal pronoun preferences, names, etc.
+working on pronouns.cc for agere & petre specific terms & such, you can take a look at our main pronouns.cc [here](https://pronouns.cc/@glorievo) for now

 </div>